OfqualGovUK/ofqual-standards-patterns/docs/cookies.md

 tags:
 ---

-The Home Office Engineering Guidance and Standards site does not use cookies.
+The Ofqual Principle, Standards and Patterns site does not use cookies.